puppetlabs/puppet-docs/source/puppet/4.9/hiera_layers.md

 * **Supported config formats:** [hiera.yaml v5][v5], [hiera.yaml v4][v4] (deprecated).
 * Only used for namespaced lookup keys (e.g. `ntp::servers`).

 This layer can set default values and merge behavior for a [module][]'s class parameters.
-Think of it as a convenient alternative to the params.pp pattern.
+Think of it as a convenient alternative to [the params.pp pattern][params.pp].

 The module layer comes last, so environment data set by a user gets to override default data set by a module author.